310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% bubble Midori v2 %}
 It’s more like he’s always been that kinda guy.

-He’s apparently been raised with an athlete's kind of lifestyle, so I bet it stresses him out a *lot* to disobey his superiors.
+He’s apparently been raised with an athlete’s kind of lifestyle, so I bet it stresses him out a *lot* to disobey his superiors.

 Not to mention, he’s been in pretty low spirits during his time working with Ryuseitai-N. It’s not that he’s lost *all* heart—